signl4/signl4-integration-crosser/README.md

 ## Integration Capabilities

-- Service engineers alerted via mobile push, text and voice
+- Alert service engineers via mobile push, text and voice
 - Staff can acknowledge and take ownership for critical events that occur
 - Alerts are escalated in case of no response
 - Communicate within an alert to address a particular problem